smol-fi/video-embed/README.md

 ### Credits
 Font used is VT323 by Peter Hull.
 It is included under /style/ and is available under the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ofl)
-Some JavaScript is stolen from Stack Exchange, sue me.
+Some JavaScript is stolen from Stack Exchange, sue me (please don't).